 There are going to be lots of different ways you can handle this divorce.
 The best thing for you to do is deal with the stress in a healthy way.
 Try to remain on amicable terms with your husband.
 If that is not possible, speak to each other strictly through your lawyers.
 There will be lots of things that you and your husband will have to go through and decide on while getting the divorce settled, particularly because of your age and the longevity of your marriage.

 Your family dynamics will change significantly during this period.
-Your kids — although adults — will be affected, and so will your grandchildren.
+Your kids, although adults, will be affected, and so will your grandchildren.
 You will need to tell your children and answer any questions they might have.
 Your grandchildren may also have a hard time understanding what is going on and it will be up to you and your children to decide how to tell them.
 You will also need to work out and arrange how you will see your grandchildren.

 Getting a Fresh Start

 Divorcing after a long-term marriage is hard.
 It will take you through an emotional journey which will leave you asking yourself a lot of questions about your future.
 If you need help or advice about your impending divorce, contact the lawyers at Fennell, Briasco, & Associates today.
 A divorce late in your life doesn’t have to be a bad thing.
 If you’re prepared and know what questions to ask and plans to make, you can come out of your divorce a healthier and happier person.
+Contact a trusted Atlanta divorce lawyer today.